 Check out this infographic for a quick overview on learning retention rates and statistics:

-But before we go any further, let’s dispel a couple myths about memory first:
+But before we go any further, let’s dispel a couple myths about memory and learning retention first:

 Learning Retention Myth #1: “Forgetting is the failure of memory”